 When Dublin plays Galway, for example, you can wager on the winner of the match (1x2), which is quite simple.
 Some sportsbooks offer handicaps to give a team an advantage.
 You can also try bet on the total number of points scored during the match, the exact correct score, the goal difference of the winner side, the team which will score the first goal and if both opponents will score at least one goal – or not.

 Future bets are also available.
 Who will win the All Ireland Hurling Championship?
-And which team will celebrate its triumph in the Division 1 (second level)?
+And which team will celebrate its triumph in Division 1 (second level)?

 If you prefer the excitement and adrenaline of live betting you can also go for it.
-If you are at a stadium of watching any game live on tv or internet, hurling live bets are regularly available.
+If you are at a stadium of watching any game live on tv or the internet, hurling live bets are regularly available.
 CanadaSportsBetting recommends the below partners for you to invest your money: